tkoenig89/express-static-gzip/README.md

 app.use("/", staticGzip("rootFolder", { ensureGzipedFiles: true }));
 ```

-In default mode a request for "/" or "\<somepath\>/" will serve index.html in a non-gziped version.
-To use the gziped version use the options flag *indexFromEmptyFile*.
+In default mode a request for "/" or "\<somepath\>/" will serve index.html in a non-gzipped version.
+To use the gzipped version use the options flag *indexFromEmptyFile*.

 ```javascript
 app.use("/", staticGzip("rootFolder", {